 7.15.2 Exhalation means shall be such that they can be readily maintained and correctly replaced.

-Testing shall be done in accordance with 8.2
+Testing shall be done in accordance with 8.2.

 7.15.3 Exhalation means shall function correctly in all orientations which are likely to be encountered in use.
-Testing shall be done in accordance with 8.2 and 8.16
+Testing shall be done in accordance with 8.2 and 8.16.

 7.15.4 Exhalation means shall be protected against dirt and mechanical damage.